edgio-docs/edgio-docs/src/pages/guides/performance/traffic_splitting/a_b_testing.md

 When an A/B test is active, all users are assigned to a random number between 1 and 100 via a cookie called `{{ COOKIE_PREFIX }}_bucket`.
 This cookie assignment is done at the edge before the user's first request hits the cache, so there is no performance penalty for new users.

-The experience the user sees is determined by the traffic split percentage you set in the environment configuration in the {{ PORTAL_PLAIN }} and on which side of the split the user's `{{ COOKIE_PREFIX }}_bucket` value falls.
+The experience the user sees is determined by the traffic split percentage you set in the environment configuration in the {{ PORTAL }} and on which side of the split the user's `{{ COOKIE_PREFIX }}_bucket` value falls.

 ## Identifying the Experience on the Client {/*identifying-the-experience-on-the-client*/}